exactmike/OneShell/README.md

 ## Key Features

 - Extensible ServiceType configuration.
 You can add additional systems usually without any modifications to OneShell code by adding a ServiceType json file.
 - Org Profiles
   - Store General 'per organization' System/Service instances which can be shared among multiple administrators
   - Define administrative endpoints and preferences
   - Each System/Service can be configured with multiple endpoints
-- Admin Profiles
+- User Profiles
   - Store Administrative Credentials (specific to each administrator)
   - Map Credentials to services
   - Store AutoConnect and/or AutoImport settings per System/Service instance